 The Washington National Cathedral is equally exquisite, though a bit more challenging to reach via public transportation.
 Many intriguing kid-friendly highlights can be discovered in the Washington National Cathedral.
 These highlights include a moonstone seamlessly incorporated into a pane of stained glass and various animal creatures carved into the ornate woodwork of the choir chairs.
 The view from the top of the cathedral is also one of the city’s best.

-7. Top Things to Do in DC with Kids – Watch the Pandas Play at the Smithsonian National Zoo
+8. Watch the Giant Pandas Play at the Smithsonian National Zoo

 The 163 acres of the Smithsonian National Zoo are brimming with over 2,000 animals and 400 species that call it home.
 Of course, there are lions, tigers, and bears, but there are also sea lions, gorillas, elephants, pandas, and so much more.
 Children are sure to enjoy the Kids’ Farm and Carousel.
 There are a few places to grab a bite for lunch so you can stay practically all day.
 The free admission is icing on the cake!